Volume conjectures for the Reshetikhin-Turaev and the Turaev-Viro invariants: Introduction

+We here consider all types of hyperbolic $3$-manifolds: closed, cusped or those with totally geodesic boundary.
+The Turaev-Viro invariant $\mathrm{TV}_{r}(M; q)$ is the original one defined in \cite{TV92} when the manifold $M$ is closed, and is its extension defined in \cite{BP} when $M$ has non-empty boundary.
+See \S \ref{definition} for details.

+This conjecture should be contrasted with Witten's Asymptotic Expansion Conjecture (see \cite{Oht01}) which predicts that, when evaluated at $q=e^{\frac{\pi\sqrt{-1}}{r}}$, the Witten invariants of a 3-manifold (and therefore its Reshetikhin-Turaev and Turaev-Viro invariants) only grow polynomially, with a growth rate related to classical invariants of the manifold such as the Chern-Simons invariant and the Reidemeister torsion.

+Conjecture \ref{VC} is motivated by the beautiful work of Costantino \cite{Cos07} relating the asymptotics of quantum $6j$-symbols to the volumes of truncated hyperideal tetrahedra.
+See also \cite{CM, CGV}.

+We provide much supporting evidence for Conjecture \ref{VC}.
+In \S \ref{conjecture}, we numerically calculate $\mathrm{TV}_r(M)$ for various hyperbolic $3$-manifolds with cusps, including the figure-eight knot complement and its sister, the complements of the knots $K_{5_2}$ and $K_{6_1}$, and the manifolds denoted by $M_{3_6}$, $M_{3_8}$, $N_{1_1}$ and $N_{2_1}$ in the Callahan-Hildebrand-Weeks census \cite{CHW99}.
+We also numerically calculate $\mathrm{TV}_r(M)$ for the smallest hyperbolic $3$-manifolds with a totally geodesic boundary \cite{Fuj90, KM91}.

+Recently, Detcherry, Kalfagianni and the second author \cite{DKY} provided a rigorous proof of Conjecture \ref{VC} for the figure-eight knot complement.

-Evidences to Conjecture \ref{TVVC} are provided in \S \ref{closed}.
-The calculation is based on a relationship between the Turaev-Viro invariants and the Reshetikhin-Turaev-Lickorish invariants\,\cite{RT90, RT91, Li, Ro}.
-Recall that the Reshetikhin-Turaev invariants $\{\tau_r(M;q)\}$ are complex valued invariants of oriented closed $3$-manifolds, defined for all integers $r\geqslant 3$ and for all the primitive roots of unity $q$ of degree $2r$ using representation theory of quantum groups.
-For $q=e^{\frac{\pi\sqrt{-1}}{r}},$ these invariants provided a mathematical construction of the $3$-manifold invariants introduced by Witten\,\cite{Wit89} using quantum field theory with Chern-Simons action.
-In \cite{Li91, Li92, Li}, Lickorish defined Reshetikhin-Turaev invariants using skein theory and extended $\tau_r(M;q)$ for odd $r$ to the primitive roots of unit $q$ of degree $r.$ In particular, when $r$ is odd, $\tau_r(M;q)$ was defined at $q=e^{\frac{2\pi\sqrt{-1}}{r}}.$ Numerically calculating $\tau_r(M;q)$ for closed $3$-manifolds obtained from $S^3$ by doing certain integral Dehn-surgeries along the Figure-eight knot and the $5_2$ knot in \S \ref{closed}, we propose the following
+The Reshetikhin-Turaev invariants $\mathrm{RT}_r(M;q)$ are complex valued invariants of a closed oriented $3$-manifold $M$, defined for all integers $r\geqslant 3$ and all primitive $2r$-th roots of unity $q$.
+For $q=e^{\frac{\pi\sqrt{-1}}{r}}$, these invariants provide a mathematical realization of Witten's invariants \cite{Wit89}.
+Following a skein theory approach pioneered by Lickorish \cite{Li91, Li92}, Blanchet-Habegger-Masbaum-Vogel \cite{BHMV} (see also Lickorish \cite{Li}) extended Reshetikhin-Turaev invariants to primitive $r$-th roots of unity $q$ with $r$ odd.
+In particular, $\mathrm{RT}_r(M;q)$ is defined at $q=e^{\frac{2\pi\sqrt{-1}}{r}}$ when $r$ is odd.
+In \S \ref{closed}, we numerically compute Reshetikhin-Turaev invariants for various closed hyperbolic $3$-manifolds obtained by integral Dehn surgery along the knots $K_{4_1}$ and $K_{5_2}$.
+These calculations suggest the following conjecture.

-\begin{conjecture} Let $M$ be a closed oriented hyperbolic $3$-manifold and let $\tau_r(M;q)$ be its Reshetikhin-Turaev-Lickorish invariants.
-Then for $r$ running over all odd integers and $q=e^{\frac{2\pi\sqrt{-1}}{r}},$ and with a suitable choice of the arguments,
+\begin{conjecture} Let $M$ be a closed oriented hyperbolic $3$-manifold and let $\mathrm{RT}_r(M;q)$ be its Reshetikhin-Turaev invariants.
+Then for $q=e^{\frac{2\pi\sqrt{-1}}{r}}$ with $r$ odd and for a suitable choice of the arguments, where $\mathrm{CS}(M)$ denotes the Chern-Simons invariant of the hyperbolic metric of $M$ multiplied by~$2\pi^2$. \end{conjecture}